llpeterson/internetworking/basic-ip.md

 to a particular place even if its original header—the one that gets encapsulated inside the tunnel header—might suggest that it should go somewhere else.
 Thus, we see that tunneling is a powerful and quite general technique for building virtual links across internetworks.
+So general, in fact, that the technique recurses, with the most common use case being to tunnel IP over IP.

 Tunneling does have its downsides.
 One is that it increases the length of packets; this might represent a significant waste of bandwidth for